 Municipalities, participating consortiums and other types of municipal entities and/or arrangements, as established by the Puerto Rico Municipal Code, shall submit a proposal for a planning study or specific topic that addresses regional challenges in Puerto Rico.
 If the activities area is tied to an immediate unmet need, these groups or consortiums can receive a direct allocation for planning purposes.
 The proposals shall be submitted via email at PlanningCDBG@vivienda.pr.gov and will undergo a thirty to sixty (30-60) days review process.
-During the review process, PRDOH may require additional information from the proposers through documentation or presentations to clear up any topic/criteria deemed inconclusive in the application, such as: goals and objectives, scope of work or services.
+During the review process, PRDOH may require additional information from the proposers through documentation or presentations to clear up any topic/criteria deemed inconclusive in the application, such as: goals and objectives, the scope of work or services, etc.

-6.2 Application Process
+6.3 Application Process Requirements for Individual Municipal Planning

-To effectively manage and provide oversight to its disaster recovery programs, PRDOH will provided a shared online application tool to support programs identified in the CDBG-DR Action Plan for Puerto Rico.
-Within the PRDOH hosted online Application Portal,
+To effectively manage and provide oversight to its disaster recovery programs, PRDOH provided a shared online application tool to support programs identified in the CDBG-DR Action Plan for Puerto Rico.
+Within the PRDOH hosted online Application Portal,3 Applicants to the MRP Program had to comply with the following: